MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-storage-service-content.md

 Subclassing the SDK client types adds two simple properties to the client, one for each HTTP header value, to completely hide the interaction with the pipeline policy.
 But because of a deep [Moq](https://github.com/moq/moq4) bug, it's not possible to create unit tests via `mock` for these derived types.
 Gridwich uses Moq, so didn't use this subclassing approach.

 The Moq bug relates to its mishandling of cross-assembly subclassing in the presence of internal-scope virtual functions.
 The SDK client classes make use of internal-scope virtual functions involving internal-scope types that are invisible to normal outside users.
 When Moq tries to create a `mock` of the subclass, which is in one of the Gridwich assemblies, it fails at test execution time as it can't find the internal-scope virtuals in the SDK client classes from which the Gridwich classes are derived.
-There is no workaround without changes in the Moq Castle proxy generation.
+There's no workaround without changes in the Moq Castle proxy generation.

 ### Storage Service and dependency injection

 Gridwich currently registers the Storage Service as a `Transient` dependency injection service.
 That is, each time dependency injection is asked for the service, it creates a new instance.
 The current code should also work correctly if the registration changes to `Scoped`, implying one instance per request, for example the external system's request.

 However, there will be issues if the registration changes to `Singleton`, one instance across the Gridwich Function app.
 The Gridwich caching mechanism for sleeves and data byte ranges then won't distinguish between different requests.
 Also, the cache model isn't a check-out one, so Gridwich doesn't remove the instance from the cache while it's in use.
-Since the SDK client classes aren't guaranteed to be thread-safe, coordination would require a number of changes.
+Since the SDK client classes aren't guaranteed to be thread-safe, coordination would require many changes.

 For these reasons, don't change the Gridwich Storage Service, as is, to `Singleton` dependency injection registration.
 Gridwich follows this rule in [dependency injection registration][StorageServiceDI] and includes a unit test, [CheckThatStorageServiceIsNotASingleton][SSTest], to enforce it.